GreyCardinal69/Fluence/README.md

 ```

 # Roadmap
-Fluence is an actively evolving language with an ambitious vision.
-Here is a look at what's on the horizon:
+Fluence is still in its early stages of development.
+Here is a look at what is on the horizon:

 -   **Enhanced Type System:**
     -   **Access Modifiers:** Introducing `private` and `public` keywords for fields and methods to provide robust encapsulation.